Associate Professor Rachel W. Li

 Biography

-Short Bio: Associate Professor Rachel W. Li was a clinician, liver diseases specialist (BMBS 1983 and Master of Clinical Medicine 1986).
+Short Bio: Associate Professor Rachel W. Li was a clinician, liver diseases specialist.
 She created an Endoscopic Drug Delivery device which was used in the stomach and liver cancer patients with acute haemorrhage.
 She received a National Innovation Award from Chinese Medical Association.
-She was awarded a PhD from Southern Cross University in 2003 and postdoctoral fellowship from NIH, USA, then an Assistant Professor of Clinical Pathology, University of Hawaii.
-She started her laboratory research after returning to Australia in 2006.
-She established a clinical based research laboratory and developed an osteoimmunology research program at the Canberra Hospital and ANU John Curtin School of Medical Research.
+She completed PhD in Southern Cross University and postdoctoral fellowship in USA, then an Assistant Professor of Clinical Pathology, University of Hawaii.
+She started her laboratory research focusing on the interplay among orthopaedic implant, bone and immune system after returning to Australia.
+She pinioned orthopaedic laboratory research in ACT region, which has not only produced high level science and emerging scientists, but all resulted in her being awarded funding from ARC, NHMRC, and CORE.

 Researcher's projects